JustinSalsbery/network/README.md

 ## Notes:
 - If the Makefile fails, update `make`.
 [Mac]
+    - I no longer support Mac.
+The networking is not working correctly!
 - Add the user to the `docker` group.
 [Linux]

 ## Useful `docker` commands: